wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * <a href="#AI-100">AI-100</a> (with free re-cert after 2-years) on June 30, 2021.

    Both AI-100 and AI-102 are $165.
-   The shift is from infrastructure (KeyVault, AKS, Stream Analytics) to programming C#, Python, or JavaScript.
+   The shift is from infrastructure (KeyVault, AKS, Stream Analytics) to programming C#, Python, and curl commands.

 Previous exam 774 is now been retired.
 It was based on <a target="_blank" href="https://www.youtube.com/watch?v=eJOv-TfhhzQ">VIDEO</a>: <a target="_blank" href="https://services.azureml.net/">Azure Machine Learning Studio (classic) Web Services</a>, which reflected "All Microsoft all the time" using proprietary "pickle" (pkl) model files.

+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-090">DP-090</a> goes into implementing a Machine Learning Solution with Databricks

+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100">DP-100</a> goes into machine learning, using Azure Machine Learning.

+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning in Synapse Analytics.

 <a name="AI-900"></a>